 3.2 Total larval duration (Days)

 The larval duration showed significant difference among the breeds when silkworms were fed with mulberry leaves harvested at different duration after spray of diafenthiuron 50 % WP @ 1g/l.
 Among the different parental breeds of B. mori used in the experiment, the shorter total larval duration was observed in bivoltine pure breed, CSR2 (23.46 days) and the total larval duration was longer in multivoltine, PM (25.95 days).
 Irrespective of the parental breeds, the total larval duration extended significantly when the silkworms were fed with diafenthiuron 50 % WP sprayed mulberry leaves harvested at 15 DAS (25.07 days).
-There was no significant difference was found among the interaction between parental breeds and toxicity of diafenthiuron 50 % WP with respect to total larval duration (Table 2).
+There was no significant difference found among the interaction between parental breeds and toxicity of diafenthiuron 50 % WP with respect to total larval duration (Table 2).

 3.3 Larval weight (g/10 larvae)